tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

 [{{< figure src="/wp-content/uploads/2017/11/WebSSO-Flows.svg" caption="WebSSO Information Flow" >}}](/wp-content/uploads/2017/11/WebSSO-Flows.svg)

-A flow typically starts when a user clicks the "login" button on a service provider's web page.
+A flow typically starts when a user clicks the "login" button on a service provider's web page[^idp-init].

 An AuthN request flows from the service provider via the user's web browser and zero-or-more intermediaries to the identity provider's `SingleSignOnService`.